 Today the son has a job interview and he starts to think aloud “As soon as I get the job, I would get to leave the town and I would be spared from all this nagging from my father”.

-On the way to the entrance of the main corridor there were beautiful flower pots placed on the side.
-The son observed that the gardener had kept the water from the hosepipe running and the water was overflowing from the hosepipe on to the corridor.
+On the way to the entrance of the main corridor, there were beautiful flower pots placed on the side.
+The son observed that the gardener had kept the water from the hosepipe running and the water was overflowing from the hosepipe onto the corridor.
 The son placed the hosepipe into the flower pot and moved forward.
 The son climbed the stairs to go to the first level where the interview was scheduled to take place.
 While passing the mezzanine floor, he noticed an isolated passage where the light switched on probably since the previous night.
-The switched the light off impulsively.
+They switched the light off impulsively.